andresanunezt/andresanunezt/README.md

 Pronouns: He/Him

 Front-End Developer with entry-level experience specializing in web development, user interface design, HTML, and React with a focus on accessibility and responsiveness.
-Currently a software engineer apprentice at Aura.
+Have been a software engineer apprentice at Aura since December 2021.

 ## Technologies:
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)